 On April 3, 1995, the House Ways and Means Committee released its proposed budget for fiscal 1996.
-The proposal projects fiscal 1996 revenues of \$16.788 billion, and recommends fiscal 1996 spending of approximately \$16.799 billion.
-The revenue projection is based on a consensus tax revenue estimate of approximately \$11.639 billion, which was recently passed as a joint resolution of the legislature and signed by the Governor.
-The fiscal 1996 consensus tax revenue estimate is approximately \$112 million lower than the estimate incorporated in the Governor's fiscal 1996 budget proposal released in January 1995, determined without regard to certain tax cuts originally proposed by the Governor.
-On April 13, 1995, the House adopted a fiscal 1996 budget that appropriates total expenditures of approximately \$16.8 billion, as compared to the Governor's fiscal 1996 budget recommendation of \$16.737 billion.
-On May 17, 1995, the Senate Ways and Means Committee released its proposal budget for fiscal 1996 which recommends fiscal 1996 spending of approximately \$16.8 billion.
-This proposal is now being considered by the full Senate.
+The proposal projected fiscal 1996 revenues of \$16.788 billion and recommended fiscal 1996 spending of approximately \$16.799 billion.
+The revenue projection was based on a consensus tax revenue estimate of approximately \$11.639 billion, which had recently been passed as a joint resolution of the legislature and signed by the Governor.
+The consensus tax revenue estimate for fiscal 1996 is approximately \$112 million lower than the estimate incorporated in the Governor's fiscal 1996 budget proposal released in January, 1995 (determined without regard to certain tax cuts originally proposed by the Governor).
+On April 13, 1995, the House adopted a fiscal 1996 budget providing for total expenditures of approximately \$16.8 billion, as compared to the Governor's fiscal 1996 budget recommendation of \$16.737 billion.
+On May 17, 1995, the Senate Ways and Means Committee released its proposed budget for fiscal 1996, which recommended fiscal 1996 spending of approximately \$16.8 billion.
+The full Senate added approximately \$1.7 million in spending before adopting its budget on May 25, 1995.
+On June 12, 1995, a legislative conference committee agreed upon a fiscal 1996 budget appropriating approximately \$16.85 billion, which was enacted by the full House and Senate on June 12, 1995.
+On June 21, 1995, after vetoing approximately \$25 million in appropriations, the Governor signed a budget appropriating approximately \$16.82 billion.
+Both the House and Senate subsequently overrode approximately \$25 million of the Governor's vetoes, increasing fiscal 1996 appropriations to approximately \$16.85 billion.
+In addition, authorizations contained in a fiscal 1995 final supplemental appropriation bill, which is currently being considered by a conference committee of the House and Senate, are expected to result in certain appropriations being continued from fiscal 1995 to fiscal 1996, as described below.
+In addition to the authorized spending described above, the Executive Office for Administration and Finance has included a reserve for fiscal 1996 contingencies of approximately \$115 million.
 See "Commonwealth Information Statement" under the heading "1996 FISCAL YEAR" on page A-21.